 Installers faced some additional challenges at one of the restaurants.
 The installation took about three hours to complete because it required a special POE-sized unit to handle a commercial ice machine.

-The NSF/EPA study confirmed overall unit performance of <2 µg/L of arsenic by sampling the units quarterly for one year.
-A few units showed arsenic levels >2 µg/L, but most of these were in high-use locations such as schools, businesses or large-family homes.
+The NSF/EPA study confirmed overall unit performance of 2 µg/L, but most of these were in high-use locations such as schools, businesses or large-family homes.

 The Grimes case study also included a detailed cost analysis of the project in order to determine the advantages of POU/POE treatment as an alternative to central treatment for arsenic reduction.
 Costs were tracked for installation, operation and maintenance, and Kinetico provided estimates for installing central treatment equipment.